 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Constipation article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-For children, see separate Constipation in Children article.
+For children, see the separate Constipation in Children article.

-Constipation can affect quality of life and may be associated with haemorrhoids, anal fissures and serious underlying causes, such as colorectal cancer.
+Constipation in adults can affect quality of life and may be associated with haemorrhoids, anal fissures and serious underlying causes, such as colorectal cancer.
 Constipation may be associated with a modest reduction in survival.

 What is constipation?

 Constipation is a symptom not a diagnosis and means different things to different people.
 Always ask patients exactly what they mean by the term constipation.
 There are various formal (and different) definitions of constipation.
 It is defined as defecation that is unsatisfactory because of infrequent stools (<3 times weekly), difficult stool passage (with straining or discomfort), or seemingly incomplete defecation.
 Stools are often dry and hard, and may be abnormally large or abnormally small .